umbongodrink/seskillscamp-cloud-linux/documentation/TASK HOW MANY SERVICES CAN USE A PORT.md

 adminuser@cloudfun1-kip-uks-se-sparta-app-vm:~/cloudfun1-sparta-app-main/app$
 ```

-===> Youget teh error because you are tryng to get a second app instance to use port 3000 but it's already in use by the first app instance.
+===> You get the error because you are tryng to get a second app instance to use port 3000 but it's already in use by the first app instance.

 ## Find the Linux command that allows you to find out the process using port 3000?